-- This went hand in hand with a relatively compartmentalised society, or pillarisation, based on three major ideological movements: Catholics, Liberals and Socialists.
-Citizens evolved around these politically marked pillars and all their associations (school establishment, health care funds, workers federations, trade unions, leisure time and so forth), which organised social life according to the same ideology.
+- This went hand in hand with a relatively compartmentalized society, or pillarization, based on three major ideological movements: Catholics, Liberals and Socialists.
+Citizens evolved around these politically marked pillars and all their associations (school establishment, health care funds, workers federations, trade unions, leisure time and so forth), which organized social life according to the same ideology.

 - Volunteering is unpaid;